MaddyGuthridge/COMP6080_Notes/CSS/specificity.md

-If multiple rules provide the same properties for an element, the most specific rule is chosen (ie the one that most closely matches the element).
+If multiple [[CSS]] rules provide the same properties for an element, the most specific rule is chosen (ie the one that most closely matches the element).
 - [Specifishity](https://specifishity.com) explains it
 - This is kinda complicated
 - You'll probably never use it